UMD: A Globally Connected University

 This international course on food safety and food security will assist the students from UMD and Cairo University to collaborate together to solve an international challenge.
 UMD students will experience, firsthand, the knowledge, belief and attitude toward food safety from other students from the Middle East and vice versa.
 This course will be a virtual and all lectures, assignment, quizzes and group projects will deliver by web-based technology.
 All course participants will interact, communicate, view and discuss presentations, and engage with learning resources while working in groups, all in an online setting.

 Taylor C. Woodman, Ph.D.
-Student, Higher Education, Student Affairs, and International Education Policy/ Graduate Coordinator, Office of International Affairs - Embargoed Dialogues: Critical Studies in US and Cuban Education
+Candidate, Higher Education, Student Affairs, and International Education Policy/ Graduate Coordinator, Office of International Affairs - Embargoed Dialogues: Critical Studies in US and Cuban Education

 Name of Faculty: Taylor C. Woodman

 Title and Affiliation: Ph.D.
-Student/Lecturer; Higher Education, Student Affairs, and International Education Policy program
+Candidate/Lecturer; Higher Education, Student Affairs, and International Education Policy program

 Title of Proposed Course: Embargoed Dialogues: Critical Studies in US and Cuban Education